sbnguah/MedStatsBook/_book/Diagnostic-Tests.md

 Scientific testing for the presence of various disease conditions or processes is very common in everyday life.
-This could range from the complex testing for the presence of strange diseases to newly manufactured electrical gadgets for defects.
+This could range from complex testing for the presence of strange diseases to newly manufactured electrical gadgets for defects.
 Very often there is a Gold Standard test, one that is deemed to perfectly determine the presence or absence of the condition.
-However there is always the search for alternative test often because they are cheaper or easier to use compared to the Gold standard.
+However, there is always the search for alternative tests often because they are cheaper or easier to use compared to the Gold standard.

 In a study to diagnose malaria in children attending an outpatient clinic in Ghana, children with a clinical suspicion of malaria were tested using three methods.
-First a blood film reported as a count of the malaria parasites (Gold standard) was done.
+First, a blood film reported as a count of the malaria parasites (Gold standard) was done.
 Two rapid diagnostic kits, called here RDT.1 and RDT.2 were also done concurrently and reported as positive (1) or negative (0).
 These were done for 100 patients and recorded in `malaria.csv`.
 Our task is to evaluate RDT.1's ability to accurately and reliably diagnose malaria.

-First we read in the data
+First, we read the data

 ```r